Strategic Pillars

 You also need to understand your competitive landscape.
 Who are your competitors?
 What are they good at?
 Where are they lacking?
 This understanding will help us identify where we can excel and differentiate yourself.

-Finally, you need to focus your resources.
+Finally, you need to focus your resources and address CEO challenges.
 This means making hard decisions.
 You can’t do everything, so you must choose the battles that we can win and that will make the most significant impact.

 Think Of Strategic Pillars As Battlegrounds